Come On (Christine Anu song)

 "Come On" is a song recorded by Christine Anu.
 It was released as the fourth and final single from her debut studio album, Stylin' Up (1995).
 The song peaked at number 94 in Australia on the ARIA Charts.

 At the ARIA Music Awards of 1996 the song won two of three awards for which it was nominated.
-It won the ARIA Award for Best Female Artist and Best Indigenous Release (for the second consecutive year), but lost Best Pop Release to Nick Cave and Kylie Minogue's "Where the Wild Roses Grow".
+It won Best Female Artist and Best Indigenous Release (for the second consecutive year), but lost Best Pop Release to Nick Cave and Kylie Minogue's "Where the Wild Roses Grow".